 Depending on the circumstances, a file object either SHALL, MAY, or SHALL NOT contain a property named fileLocation whose value is a fileLocation object (§3.2).

 If the file object represents a top-level file, then the fileLocation property MAY be present.
-If it is present, the value of its uri property (§3.3.2) SHALL be equal to the name of the property within run.files (§3.11.10) whose value is this file object.
-If it is absent, it SHALL be interpreted as being present and having a uri property with that same value.
+If it is present, the value of its uri property (§3.3.2) SHALL equal the name of the property within run.files (§3.11.10) whose value is this file object.
+If it is absent, it SHALL be taken to be present and to have a uri property with that same value.

 If the file object represents a nested file whose location relative to its parent can be expressed only by means of a path, then the fileLocation property SHALL be present, and the value of its uri property SHALL be a valid relative URI expressing that path.